Why You Need a Domestic Violence Lawyer in San Diego

 Outcomes of Domestic Violence Cases

-In more severe cases, a criminal protective order or “stay-away” order may be issued which lasts for 3 years after the case is over.
+In more severe cases, a criminal protective order or “stay-away” order may be issued which lasts for three years after the case is over.
 Additionally, the victim may seek out emergency family maintenance funds to assist in leaving the abusive situation.

 California Domestic Violence Penalties